kalutheo/elm-daily-ui/readme.md

 elm-package install
 ```

-- In the root of your Elm project start the reactor with:
+- In the root of your Elm project start the reactor with :
 ```bash
 elm-reactor
 ```

-- For examples built with create-react-app
+- For examples built with create-react-app :
 ```bash
 npm install create-elm-app -g
 elm-package install